 1. First Contact Lanier Roofing and Restoration

-The minute they realize they have a leaking roof or the roof patches they applied with their friends or neighbors are no longer up to the task, our clients in Atlanta, Savannah, Greenville, Charleston, or Charlotte call our office, provide some basic information on the type of services they need and their contact information.
+The minute they realize they have a leaking roof or the roof patches they applied with their friends or neighbors are no longer up to the task, our clients in Atlanta, Savannah, Greenville, or Charleston, call our office, provide some basic information on the type of services they need and their contact information.
 We then schedule a roof inspection at a time and date both parties are comfortable with.

 2. The Roof Inspection